ochocinco0601/nr-labs-pathpoint/docs/guides/usage/concepts.md

 ### App Access

-Access to the Pathpoint app is managed through a combination of account access and user license level:
+Access to the Pathpoint app is managed through a combination of account access and license type:

 - first, the app must be specifically enabled on individual accounts (or on a parent account, which automatically enables Pathpoint for all child accounts of the parent).
-- second, the Pathpoint app is only available to licensed (Core or Full) users in New Relic.
+- second, if you are not using a compute-based license model, the Pathpoint app is only available to licensed (Core or Full) users in New Relic.
 Basic users will not be able to access Pathpoint.

-Therefore, in order to access Pathpoint, a user must be a licensed user and must have access to the accounts on which it is enabled.
+Therefore, in order to access Pathpoint, a user must have access to the accounts on which it is enabled, and must be either on a compute license or a paid user license.

 **Any user that passes these access requirements will have full READ and WRITE privileges within Pathpoint.**